-This is another of my Aunt Katy’s fantastic original recipes.
+This is another of my Aunt Katy’s fantastic recipes passed down from generations before her.
 She’s been making Southern stewed tomatoes longer than I’ve been alive and we had the privilege of enjoying this treat over Labor Day.
 Now you can too!

 The great thing about this tomato dish (besides the wonderful taste) is the convenience.
 Stewed tomatoes can cook for as little as 15 minutes or as long as several hours making them easy to bring hot to the table at the same time as the rest of your dishes.

 When I was a child, my grandfather would make this recipe for stewed tomatoes with bread.
 He used fresh produce from his garden when tomatoes were in season to create the most authentic taste possible but if you don’t have access to garden tomatoes right now, you can absolutely use canned tomatoes instead.